AmadeusITGroup/opsmancombo/README.md

 Opsmancombo use Ops Manager REST API calls for MongoDB database minor and major upgrade, downgrade, MongoDB cluster alert detection, replication check, stopping and starting MongoDB processes on single node.

-<p align="center">
-  <img width="660" height="200" src="https://github.com/AmadeusITGroup/opsmancombo/blob/master/meta/ops.jpg">
-</p>

 OpsManCombo should be used by your Dev Ops team! - OpsManCombo can be integrated with frameworks like Ansible!.
 OpsManCombo can be started in upgrade (for MongoDB databases upgrade) and maintenance mode (for cluster and single nodes maintenance).
 OpsManCombo can use SSL Cert Verification or can be run without SSL Cert Verification.
 Logging option can also be set.

+<p align="center">
+  <img width="660" height="200" src="https://github.com/AmadeusITGroup/opsmancombo/blob/master/meta/ops.jpg">
+</p>

+use cases:
 •	MongoDB cluster upgrade,
 •	MongoDB cluster downgrade,
 •	stop MongoDB processes on one node from MongoDB cluster (e.g for node reboot or HW exchange),